 All pupils are required to take the following core GCSE courses: English Language, Mathematics, a Science (the majority taking 3 separate sciences or the Combined Science (Trilogy) award.
-They select 3 subjects from: English Literature, Ancient Languages (Latin, Greek); Modern Languages (French, German, Spanish); Humanities (History, Geography, Religious Studies, Classical Civilisation).
-Pupils have a free choice of up to four further subjects from those previously listed with additional options in Computer Science, Art, Fashion and Fabric Design, Music, Drama, PE and Dance.
-There is also the option to take the Higher Project Qualification in place of a full GCSE subject qualification.
-These options enable each individual to design a curriculum to suit their interests and ability.
+They select 3 subjects from: English Literature, Ancient Languages (Latin, Greek); Modern Languages (French, German, Spanish, Italian (from 2025)); Humanities (History, Geography, Religious Studies, Classical Civilisation).
+Pupils have a free choice of up